 Governors on the Finance Premises & Personnel Committee review the school's spending regularly.
-The Link Governor for SEND works closely with the SENCO and supports her to constantly review and evaluate SEND provision for pupils.
+The Link Governor for SEND works closely with the SENCO and supports her to constantly review and evaluate SEND provision for pupils, reporting to the Curriculum, Pupils and Parents Committee.